 There is one essential time that pooch will eat poop, and it is much in the natural order of things.
 A female doggy cleans up her puppies’ stool to keep their nest clean.
 The drive for cleanliness could account for other canines, which clean up poop.

-Dachshunds aren’t repulsed by stool as us humans.
+Dachshunds aren’t repulsed by stool as we humans.
 They are natural scavengers, which are enticed to scent.
 So, if the chance presents itself, dogs might take it.

 Just like children, puppies get curious about their surroundings and may take a nibble out of some stool as part of their exploration process.
 They normally grow out of this.